BurnyCoder/all-mathematics/foundations_of_mathematics/category_theory/category.md

 - **Description**: Category theory is a highly abstract branch of mathematics that formalizes mathematical structures and their relationships in a unified way.
 It emphasizes the relationships (morphisms) between objects rather than the internal structure of the objects themselves.
 It has been described as a "general theory of functions" and provides a powerful alternative language for the foundations of mathematics.

 - **Subfields it's part of**:
-    - [Category Theory](https://en.wikipedia.org/wiki/Category_theory): A category is the fundamental object of study in category theory.
     - [Foundations of Mathematics](https://en.wikipedia.org/wiki/Foundations_of_mathematics): Category theory provides an alternative to set theory as a foundation for mathematics.
     - [Pure Mathematics](https://en.wikipedia.org/wiki/Pure_mathematics) (especially Abstract Algebra, Algebraic Topology, and Homological Algebra): It serves as a unifying language for many fields of pure mathematics.